Physical Science (Astronomy)

 Grading options: A-F (default), P-NP, audit

-Surveys astronomy to include historical development of the universe, Earth as a planet, Earth's moon, planets of the solar system, the sun, stars and galaxies.
+Surveys astronomy to include historical development of the universe, earth as a planet, earth's moon, planets of the solar system, the sun, stars and galaxies.
 Includes weekly lab.
-Prerequisite: WR 115, RD 115 and MTH 65 or equivalent placement test scores.
+Prerequisite: MTH 65 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 A student who successfully completes this course should be able to:

 - Use an understanding of solar system models to explain the motions and phases of astronomical objects visible to the naked eye in the night sky.

 - Use an understanding of planetary, stellar, galactic and universe scale astronomical processes to assess the possibility of life existing elsewhere in the universe.

 - Access space science information from a variety of sources, evaluate the quality of this information, and compare this information with current models of astronomical processes identifying areas of congruence and discrepancy.